gothick/google-cloud-print/README.md

 # google-cloud-print

-Minimal Google Cloud Print client for PHP.
-Mostly for my own use, but I figured it might be handy for other people.
-PSR-4 compliant, uses a service account to authenticate.
+This is a tiny, bare minimal Google Cloud Print PHP client that can discover a printer, print a PDF, accept an invitation to a shared printer, and that's about it.
+It uses a Service Account for authentication.

+It's got no error handling and is only here because I needed one for a tiny project of mine to print my morning crossword out.
+However, given the paucity of information on using Google Cloud Print, especially with a service account, I figured I might make it public in case it helped anyone else along the way.